chainstack/docs/docs/tutorials/food-temperature-control-on-quorum.md

 ### 3. Install Solidity JavaScript Compiler

-The Solidity JavaScript compiler will compile the contract the ABI and bytecode formats that you will deploy on your Quorum network.
+The Solidity JavaScript compiler will compile the contract, the ABI, and bytecode formats that you will deploy on your Quorum network.

 ::: warning
 This tutorial uses Solidity Compiler 0.4.25 for web3 compatibility.